rebelsky/csc207c/_labs/shortest-paths.md

 ### Other data structures

-You will likely find it easiest to represent the distance as an array of integers.
+You will likely find it easiest to represent the distance as an array of integers indexed by the vertex number.
+Use `Integer.MAX_VALUE` for "infinity".

 To determine whether a vertex is known or unknown, you can either use the `mark` method or check whether there is an incoming edge to the vertex (using the array just mentioned).